kamranasif506/to-do-list/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add Tasks dynamically
-- [ ] Remove the tasks which are completed.
+- [ ] Remove the tasks which are marked as completed.
-- [ ] Edit the task when click on the task.
 - [ ] Remove Bulk Task that are selected.
 - [ ] Refresh the Task list.
 - [ ] Drag and drop functionality to re-arrange the tasks.